Drive for Show, Putt for Dough – 5 Key Statistics about Putting

 In the minds of most amateur golfers the best professionals hole pretty much every putt that they line up to.

-In order for the amateur golfer to better understand how well the best players in the world actually putt, let’s take a look at the putting statistics on the PGA Tour for 2017.
+In order for the amateur golfer to better understand how well the best players in the world actually putt, let’s take a look at the putting statistics on the PGA Tour.

 The following key putting statistics will give the amateur golfer perspective about how good or bad the pros actually putt in reality.